-The Salsa Journeyman line has bikes that are made for adventures.
+The Salsa Journeyman line bikes are made for adventures.
 They have reliable parts and strong frames that can handle gravel riding, all-road, and touring rides.
 Each model has a geometry that makes the ride comfortable and responsive, a drivetrain that makes shifting easy, and tough tires that give you more grip.
-The Salsa Journeyman series has the right bike for you, whether you’re looking for your first bike or want to improve the one you already have.
-All the bikes that we are going to mention are already available at your local bike shop, so if you are planning for a new bike, you already know where to look!

 Let’s explore the key components and performance before giving our final verdict on the Salsa Cycles’ Journeyman.
 Find out how it compares to the competition by reading our guide to the top gravel bikes.